MicrosoftDocs/Viva/WorkplaceAnalytics/Overview/Architecture-rd.md

 * Domains – exclude involving specific domains from the dataset
 * Email addresses - exclude content involving specific email addresses from the dataset

-### Related topics

-[Configure settings for Workplace Analytics] (../use/settings.md)

-[Privacy and data access](Privacy-And-Data-Access.md)

-## FAQ
+## Data Handling

-### How does the Workplace Analytics Service handle data?
-As part of the Office 365 offering, we are currently a Category A Office 365 service, Moving towards Category C. Please visit the [Office 365 Trust Center Top 10 security and privacy features] (https://products.office.com/en-us/business/office-365-trust-center-top-10-trust-tenets-cloud-security-and-privacy) and [Office 365 Compliance Framework](http://go.microsoft.com/fwlink/p/?LinkId=615657) for more information about our data handling standards.

-### Can you describe the de-identification process?
+1. How is data de-identified
 Workplace Analytics processes metadata from Office 365 email and calendar.
 Email addresses are never shown in Workplace Analytics through dashboards or query results.
 The Workplace Data Engine de-identifies by using a symmetric hashing to ensure that supplemental organizational data can be added when needed.
 Encryption keys are securely maintained by Microsoft only allowing programmatic access.
+2. How is data Encrypted at rest and in transit
+3. How are the Keys stored/can keys be managed by customer
+3. Describe data retention and deletion policy
+4. What Certifications are in place for Workplace Analytics
+5. What Region is Data Stored
+6.

+## Security
+1. What kind of Penetration testing does Microsoft Have in place
+2. What kind of audit logs exist as part of Office 365
+3. How are Security Events handled

+### Related topics

+[Configure settings for Workplace Analytics] (../use/settings.md)

+[Privacy and data access](Privacy-And-Data-Access.md)